CMingTseng/AES-Encryption-Decryption/README.md

 Encryption-Decryption using AES(Advance Encryption Standard) symmetric algorithm in Android

-You can encrypt/ decrypt passowrd, tocken or any secret key
+You can encrypt/ decrypt password, tocken or any secret key

 # How to setup
 Gradle : <br>